CalderaWP/caldera-components/manual/factories.md

     - Select field options
     - Shape for options is `[{label: String, value: String|number|Array}]`
     - Does not apply to input fields.
+* disabled `Boolean` Optional.
+    - Should form field be disbaled?
+    - Default is false.

 ###Field types